-One thing I’ve seen common problem with not only all of those but specifically with independent film in the technical aspect of it is Post Production workflow.
+One thing I’ve seen a common problem with not only all of those but specifically with independent film in the technical aspect of it is Post Production Workflow.
 A lot of independent filmmakers who are not technically inclined trust a lot of times the people around them to just take care of all the stuff for them and it is such I’ve seen so many filmmakers fail miserably to the point where their movies look horrible, can’t get finished, they can’t get distribution, they can’t get it sold because they didn’t figure out workflow.
-So let me explain to you a Post Production work flow is.
-It’s understanding the work flow all the way from production to final deliverable and I’ll go over over that with you in a second.
+So let me explain to you a Post Production workflow is.
+It’s understanding the workflow all the way from production to final deliverable and I’ll go over that with you in a second.
 So basically when you’re on set you’re you’re going to shoot on a camera.

 OK.
-Based on that camera you see the old workflow is much easier as film.
-So film was film and the work flow was the same for ninety years almost a hundred years that workflow never really changed for the most part but now there’s new cameras, new formats, new you know aspect ratios everything’s changing daily.
-So workflow is more important now than it ever has been before.
+Based on that camera you see the old workflow is much easier as the film.
+So the film was film and the workflow was the same for ninety years almost a hundred years that workflow never really changed for the most part but now there’s new cameras, new formats, new you know aspect ratios everything’s changing daily.
+So the workflow is more important now than it ever has been before.
 So let’s say you’re going to you’re going to shoot a movie that is a fifty thousand dollars movie versus let’s say for an instance.

 I’ll throw some worst case scenarios at you in a minute.
 So he colors the grades, the whole thing but he has to make sure you have to make sure a system can handle it.
 He has a calibrated monitor so you have actually see the colors that you seeing is an actual correct representation of the color.
 Once he’s done with it then he has to render it out and now you have to figure out where you’re going with it.
 So if you’re going to a digital format.
 You know there’s a lot of talk about 4K right now and I know in the future.